horacephair/horacephair.github.io/text.markdown

 #<a name="moving"></a>The wheels on the bus
 The free rail zone has passed into fable, as have transit zones.
 The benefit is that it's one price to take the bus or rail anywhere.
 The penalty is that it's more expensive.
 Trimet buses are great and they go where you want to go, more or less.
 You can check <a href="http://trimet.org">trimet.org</a> for the important information and trip planning.
+One piece of important information: if you're taking more than one trip in a day, say there and back, just get an all-day pass.

 Also, there might be a few loaner bikes that will be available.
 We don't have spare helmets, though, so if you value your noggin, maybe you can pack one?
 (Renting from a local bike shop - say Citybikes - is also an option!)